nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 ### Level 1

+_...introduces models for core experimental resources like
+* samples and subjects
-_(introducing models for core experimental resources like samples and subjects; search targets in the form of annotations like the anatomical source for a given tissue sample; host species taxonomy for samples and subjects; and basic support for arranging experimental resources into sub-collections based on a hierarchy of projects or studies)_
+* search targets in the form of annotations like the anatomical source for a given tissue sample
+* host species taxonomy for samples and subjects
+* basic support for arranging experimental resources into sub-collections based on a hierarchy of projects or studies_

 |_Level 1 model diagram_|
 |:---:|